-- Premiums for building insurance, contents insurance or rent protection insurance. - Interest on money borrowed to acquire: - Real property or an interest in real property. - Shares listed on an approved stock exchange. - Units in a widely held unit trust which has at least 300 beneficiaries provided the arrangement is conducted at arm's length and that you have or can reasonably expect to obtain rent, dividends or trust income.
+- premiums for building insurance, contents insurance or rent protection insurance, and - interest on money borrowed to acquire - real property or an interest in real property - shares listed on an approved stock exchange, or - units in a widely held unit trust which has at least 300 beneficiaries, provided that the arrangement is conducted at arm's length and that you have or can reasonably expect to obtain rent, dividends or trust income.
 Additionally, you must not have obtained and will not obtain any other kind of assessable income (except a capital gain or insurance receipt) from the arrangement.